PolySTAR-mtl/robomaster-2022-cv/detection/README.md

 WARNING: The training will take several hours, even on GPU.
 Make sure you have a computer that can do so or use the Jetson.

 ## Testing

+If you want to just test the model based on the configuration that alreaady exists, you can download the weights avaiable on the drive (RoboMaster -> Equipe-Computer vision -> weights -> yolov3_custom_best.weights).
+On the same path you also have the .cfg file used (same as the one presented in the tree).

 Command example (to execute at the root of `detection/`):